 Major companies have had it wrong for years – top engineers aren’t drawn to campus life and office perks.
 The pandemic this past year has proven what remote working evangelists have been preaching for years.
 Skilled and motivated technologists want to work on their own terms — our recent software developer survey proves it.

-We asked engineers about their priorities in current roles, primary motivations to search for new roles, what defines meaningful work, what meaningful work, what skills they are most excited to develop, and more.
+We asked engineers about their priorities in current roles, primary motivations to search for new roles, what defines meaningful work, what skills they are most excited to develop, and more.
 Here are some of our key findings below.

 The #1 reason engineers join a company is for the team culture